hazenbreen/comp20-hbreen/mbta/README.md

 Collaboration:
-On this assignmnet I collaborated with Jordan Stone, specifically on configuring the API.
+On this assignmnet I collaborated with Jordan Stone, specifically on configuring the API and creating the proper sized logo.

 Time:
 I spent approximately 3 hours on this assignment.